How to upload a file using Dropzone.js with PHP

 6. Conclusion

-It supported by –
+It is supported by the following browsers –

 • Chrome 7+